Hermes: Chapter 2

 The Wolf Boy Returns from Space is a Rhys and Lider detective novel.
 It is the most recent book in the Myths Endure in Mars series.
 It references characters and events in other books but can be read separately.

-The Wolf Boy Returns from Space is available for pre-order on Amazon.
+The Wolf Boy Returns from Space is available on Amazon.

 Myths Endure in Maine: New Books in 2023!